sd816224/task_1_film_repo/README.md

 When you open a new instance of VSCode, you should be greeted with a welcome page.
 Under the **Start** section of this page are three options (New file, Open, Clone Git Repository).
 Click on the **Open** link, and you can then navigate to the local folder where you copied this repo.

 If you do not see the welcome screen, no worries!
-In the left-hand navigation bar, you should see an icon that looks like two pieces of paper.
+In the left-hand menu bar, you should see an icon that looks like two pieces of paper.
 Clicking on this will also give you the option to **Open Folder** in the same way.

-Alternatively, clicking on **File** on the top navigation bar should also present you with a list of options, including **Open Folder**.
+Alternatively, clicking on **File** on the top menu bar should also present you with a list of options, including **Open Folder**.

 ### Open a terminal

 In order to open a terminal, you can use the following keyboard shortcut: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>`</kbd>

-Alternatively, clicking on **Terminal** on the top navigation bar will show you the terminal options, including **New Terminal**.
+Alternatively, clicking on **Terminal** on the top menu bar will show you the terminal options, including **New Terminal**.

 ### Viewing this file in VSCode